 Optional Weissach package with 30-kg weight saving

 Performance can always be cranked up a notch - even on the 911 GT2 RS.
 That’s why the Porsche engineers have developed the optional Weissach package, which provides a weight saving of around 30 kilograms.
-The package includes additional elements made from carbon-fibre reinforced plastic and titanium.
+The package includes additional elements made from carbon-fiber-reinforced plastic and titanium.
 For instance, the roof and the anti-roll bars are made of carbon, and so are the coupling rods on both axles.
 Magnesium wheels reduce both the gross weight and the unsprung weight, providing a greater wealth of impressive chassis properties.
-The luggage compartment lid and the carbon-weave finish roof are emblazoned with a central strip in the same colour as the car for a visually distinctive look.
+The luggage compartment lid and the carbon-weave finish roof are emblazoned with a central strip in the same color as the car for a visually distinctive look.

 A truly sporty interior